bijay-ps/bijay-ps/README.md

 I'm a MERN and MEAN Stack developer.
 I am passionate about everything related to javascript.
 Technologies I enjoy working on includes react, angular, css, nodejs, mongodb and docker.
 My favourite IDE is Webstorm.

 I love talking to people, making new friends.
+If you would also like to connect with me then follow me [FollowMeOnTwitter!](https://twitter.com/bijay_ps) or connect with me on LinkedIn [myLinkedIn!](https://www.linkedin.com/in/bijay-prakash-singh/)

 When I am not coding am either reading a book :books: or binge watching some series :smiley:

+If you want to glimpse what's going on inside my brain, then take a look at my blog [litthoughts!](https://litthoughts.in/)

 <!--